tc39/notes/meetings/2019-06/june-4.md

 ??: Absolutely.

-MS: I can see that tc39 js:, but also intl: as a separate domain because it's distinct functionality that is clear.
+MLS: I can see that tc39 js:, but also intl: as a separate domain because it's distinct functionality that is clear.

 MBS: looking at is and i'm conflicted, as I would not take node `fs` to put in js: or web:, on the other hand today the web: is URL, urlencode/decode, would be weird to attach these to js: namespace.
 Question becomes how do we define that?
 It just seems confusing to me.

-MS: Biggest JS module providers need to come up with what coordination is needed.
+MLS: Biggest JS module providers need to come up with what coordination is needed.
 Point I'm trying to make is I believe programmer has better mental model if we do have separate domains than if we have a single on.
 Example of using "map" as a name that can mean different things in different namespaces.
 E.g. js' map and css' map.
 I don't know what coordination looks like.

 MBS: absolutely make sense for the namespace mechanism.
 Would be good to clarify from the get go is that the intention is not for TC39 to be owner of the js: namespace.

-MS: we have to allow for that, it can't be this is my playground you can't come in. [missed details on MDN example].
+MLS: we have to allow for that, it can't be this is my playground you can't come in. [missed details on MDN example].

-MS: agree that MDN good place to start documenting this.
+MLS: agree that MDN good place to start documenting this.

 GB: not sure about ambiguity on web apis and Node.js.
 In case of examples we mentioned like fetch, Node.js implementation is not compatible with web one.
 Could fallback from one to the other.